 - Cargo Document

 - Export License

 If any of this documentation is required, having a WMS capable of producing it or having it on-hand/ready-to-use is critical.

 The basis for an efficient loading process is a well-planned load strategy.
 Either through standardization of cargo or a WMS that can produce a loading guide for shipping, personnel must have clear loading instructions on how to properly load the cargo.

-To make this accurate, go for software that help you with pallet configuration, container planning and trailer loading to ensure optimum utilization of space and resources.
+To make this accurate, go for software that helps you with pallet configuration, container planning, and trailer loading to ensure optimum utilization of space and resources.

 Another best practice that does not requires system involvement but can speed up the process is to have ready-to-ship-cargo in predetermined areas (loading queues or staging area) as close as possible to shipping docks.

 Also, warehouse managers need to make sure that they have enough manpower and the required equipment to execute loading tasks.

 It is recommended to separate receiving and shipping docks, but if that is not possible, warehouse managers must schedule the two distinct processes in such a fashion as to prevent congestion and confusion at the docks.